cuadrosangeles/Program-evaluation-RCT/README.md

 # Program evaluation sample  using an RCT

-This repository shows a coding sample to clean and analyze data regarding a Randomized Controlled Trial (RCT) deployed in Ghana.
+This repository shows a coding sample cleaning and analyzing data regarding a Randomized Controlled Trial (RCT) deployed in Ghana.
 Please open the "PDFs" file to access the complete coding job and analytics.

 + This RCT wants to provide critical insights regarding the effects of receiving group therapy to alleviate symptoms of depression in Ghana.
 + A mental health local organization featured the intervention.
 They provided treated households with three-month services for free.
 After the intervention was finalized, data was collected but had imperfections.
 I cleaned it to provide proper analysis.